-According to the information that we have, no study was conducted using the Multiple Indicator Cluster Survey (MICS) data of Bangladesh to portray the changes of factors influencing diarrhea over time.
-We intended to investigate the relationship between diarrhea and important features such as drinking water source, health of children, household economic status, household environment.
-Additionally, we aimed to analyze the evaluation of diarrhea prevalence and identify the factors contributing to diarrheal diseases among the children aged 0-5 years in Bangladesh between 2006 and 2019.
+According to the information that we have, no study was conducted using the Multiple Indicator Cluster Survey (MICS) data of Bangladesh to portray the changes in factors influencing diarrhea over time.
+Additionally, we sought to understand the reasons behind the recent increase in diarrhea cases, despite improvements in various health indicators.
+We also intended to investigate the relationship between diarrhea and important features such as drinking water source, health of children, household economic status, and household environment.
+Overall, we aimed to analyze the prevalence of diarrhea and identify the factors contributing to diarrheal diseases among children aged 0-5 years in Bangladesh from 2006 to 2019, to understand the recent increase in this serious health issue.

-Methods
+Materials and Methods

 We followed the STROBE guideline for better observational cross-sectional study reporting in epidemiology (Table S1).

-Data
+Data Source